hanna-xu/MURF/README.md

 ### To test:
 * Put the test data in `./test_imgs/`<br>
 * Run ```CUDA_VISIBLE_DEVICES=0 python test.py```<br>

-This work has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence, 2023.

 The previous version of this work:
 ```